ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 ## Reflection
-As a data scientist who is planning on transitioning to a role in ML/AI engineering, I found this assignment very fulfilling.
-Since the first lecture, I have transitioned from using `poetry` to `uv`, incorporated pre-commit hooks, and I have been using VS code a lot more in my projects.
-However, I experienced a these inconvenient challenges while doing the project:
+As a data scientist planning to transition into ML/AI engineering, I found this assignment very fulfilling.
+Since the first lecture, I switched to using `uv` over anaconda and poetry, incorporated pre-commit hooks, and I have been using VS code a lot more in my projects.
+However, I experienced a these inconvenient challenges during the project:

 1. I was confused whether to use `uv init` or `uv venv` when setting up the environment.
 I learned eventually that uv init was the better choice.
 2. I used LLMs to guide me through the uv setup.
 Most of them suggested `uv pip install <pkg name>` instead of `uv add <pkg name>` in installing packages.
 This got me confused since the pyproject.toml did not reflect the packages installed through `uv pip install <pkg name>`.